DavidHewWing/singed-tracker/README.md

 # Singed Tracker
-A discord bot, that allows for stat tracking among friends and gamers in a server for League of Legends
+A discord bot and web application that allows for stat tracking among friends and gamers in a server for League of Legends

 ## Commands